openflighthpc/flight-landing-page/README.md

    sidebar.
  - `landing-page/default/content/data/environment.yaml`: details about the
    environment.
- - `landing-page/default/content/data/bookmarks.yaml`: bookmarks to be used by Flight File Manager.
+ - `landing-page/default/content/data/bookmarks.yaml`: bookmarks used by
+   Flight File Manager.

 You can also change the text shown on the landing page.
 This is detailed in